Book Your Complimentary Roof Inspection — Wichita, KS & Tyler, TX

 And of course, they’ll tell you to get multiple bids — not to help you, but to save themselves money.
 Meanwhile, you’re the one costing yourself a better roof by playing along.

-Here’s the kicker — storm and hail damage are generally considered “Acts of God” under Kansas and Texas insurance laws.
-That means the damage isn’t your fault, and filing a claim for legitimate storm damage usually doesn’t raise your individual premiums.
-However, if a major storm hits your area, insurers may adjust rates for everyone in that region during renewal — it’s based on regional risk, not your single claim.
+Here’s the kicker — storm and hail damage are generally considered “Acts of God” under most homeowners policies.
+In Kansas and Texas, that means the damage usually isn’t considered your “fault,” and filing a claim for legitimate storm damage typically doesn’t raise your individual premiums.
+However, if a major storm hits your area, insurers may adjust rates for everyone in that region at renewal — it’s based on regional risk, not your single claim.

 So why settle for a patch job when, for just your deductible, you could get a brand-new roof with upgrades and full replacement coverage (RCV) — and still stay in good standing with your insurer?
 Yeah… sounds like an easy choice, doesn’t it?

 Coverage, approvals, and any premium impacts depend on your policy and carrier.
-We comply with Kansas law and never waive or rebate deductibles.
+We comply with Kansas law and do not rebate deductibles in any state.

 Quick Definition

 Coverage depends on your policy and carrier approval.
-We never waive or rebate deductibles and we follow Kansas law.
+We never waive or rebate deductibles and we follow applicable state laws.

 Smart Money Move